 Possession of a surety bond is a prerequisite to the approval of the Grading Permit that guarantees you can be trusted by the City of Whittier; your business complies with all city codes and regulations and engineering standards.
 It is a legal agreement that holds your business responsible for any construction made under your supervision and is mandatory for the activation of your license.

 The bond ensures that applicants complete the grading and excavation project following the standards, and guarantees the compensation of the public in the event of property damages.

 The parties in the agreement are the Surety or Bond Company or the insurance company issuing any surety bond; the Principal or the business or applicant wishing to obtain a bond; and the Obligee, the party compensated for, in this case, the City of Whittier.

-The validity of claims are received and determined by the Bond Company directly, acting as an independent third party in the process.
+The validity of claims is received and determined by the Bond Company directly, acting as an independent third party in the process.
 All paid claims, including the premiums and legal fees, must be reimbursed by the Principal to the Bond Company.
-The surety provider’s reimbursement is ensured through an indemnity agreement made prior the execution of the bond.
+The surety provider’s reimbursement is ensured through an indemnity agreement made before the execution of the bond.
 Failure to comply suspends the business’ license indefinitely.

 How much does it cost?